vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 False

 ```
-In many cases, the Boolean data type is connected to so-called if statements or any conditional statements.
-Conditional statements are part of program control flow.
+The Boolean data type is often connected to so-called if statements or any conditional statements.
+Conditional statements are part of the program control flow.

 ##Program control flow
 Some programmers are working for a company that produces different robots.
 One robot type needs to have movement ability in the real world - the programmer's team needs to solve the problem of crossing the street in pedestrian crossing spots.
 Rules for that problem are: